TkkrLab/LinearMotor/README.md

 ### Motor Initialization
 ...TODO...

+__So why make our own?__
+Simply, just because we can!
+And its awesome to learn about new stuff.

+We do wish to mention [Vulcaman's](https://www.instructables.com/id/DIY-IRONLESS-LINEAR-SERVO-MOTOR/) motor build.
+This version is based on a simple L6234 motor controller IC and implements a basic sinusoidal commutation.

 ## Sponsors
 We would like to thank our Trinamic for providing us with a TMC4671 evaluation kit.